coder/coder/docs/cli/ssh.md

 | Type        | <code>bool</code>               |
 | Environment | <code>$CODER_SSH_NO_WAIT</code> |

-Specifies whether to wait for a workspace to become ready before logging in (only applicable when the startup script behavior is blocking).
-Note that the workspace agent may still be in the process of executing the startup script and the workspace may be in an incomplete state.
+Enter workspace immediately after the agent has connected.
+This is the default if the template has configured the agent startup script behavior as non-blocking.
+Can not be used together with --wait.

 ### --stdio